-It made a near perfect cake, so good that we just got lost in its field of golden fluffiness.
-Cakes made in the BOV800XL retained more moisture and were more evenly cooked than those made in all of the other models.
-When making cookies we found the Breville tended to just crisp the outsides and leave the insides fairly gooey.
-Now we know the crunchy vs. chewy cookie debate is incredibly contentious and has the potential to turn friends into enemies, but most of our testers felt this result was better than any of the other ovens.
-It also made the most delectable drumsticks in our test, with nice crunchy skin and juicy meat falling off of the bone.
+It made a near-perfect cake, so good that we just got lost in its field of golden fluffiness.
+Cakes made in the Breville BOV800XL retained more moisture and were more evenly cooked than those made in the other models.
+We found the Breville tended just to crisp the outsides and leave the insides fairly gooey when making cookies.
+Now we know the crunchy vs. chewy cookie debate is incredibly contentious and can potentially turn friends into enemies.
+Still, most of our testers felt this result was better than any other oven.
+It also made the most delectable drumsticks in our test, with nice crunchy skin and juicy meat falling off the bone.

-The only oven that outdid the Smart Oven in our tests was the updated Smart Oven Air.
-For normal cooking task this newer oven is right on par with the original Smart Oven, but the added slow cooking, dehydrating, and air frying capabilities make it a slightly more versatile machine.
+The only oven that outdid the Smart Oven in our tests was the updated Breville Smart Oven Air.
+This newer oven is right on par with the original Smart Oven for normal cooking tasks.
+Still, the added slow cooking, dehydrating, and air fryer capabilities make it a slightly more versatile machine.

 Ease of Use

-The Breville further separated itself from the rest of the field in our ease of use test, sharing the top score of 9 out of 10 in a metric that had scores as low as 2.
+The Breville further separated itself from the rest of the field in our ease of use test, once again sharing the top score.

-Where the Breville really shines is in the design of its controls.
+The Breville really shines in the design of its controls.
 It utilizes a large backlit LCD display that clearly shows which settings are selected and how much cooking time is remaining.
-The backlight of the screen also changes from blue to orange when cooking commences, giving you a clear idea of whether the oven is cooking or not.
-Three dedicated knobs are used to select the cooking mode, temperature and time.
+The screen's backlight also changes from blue to orange when cooking commences, giving you a clear idea of whether the oven is cooking or not.
+Three dedicated knobs are used to select the cooking mode, temperature, and time.
 The LCD menu seamlessly changes as different options are selected.
-For example, if you select the toast function instead of then selecting the temperature and time, the menu changes to allow you to select the shade of the toast and the number of slices you are making.
+For example, if you select the toast function instead of the temperature and time, the menu changes to allow you to select the shade of the toast and the number of slices you are making.
 Its included functions are bake, toast, bagels, pizza, cookies, roast, broil, preheat, and warm.
 Three dedicated buttons allow you to start or cancel a cooking cycle, turn the convection fan on and off, and add a defrost cycle to any cooking function.
-All those functions make using the Breville sound complicated, but once you get your hands on it you realize it's a breeze.
+All those functions make using the Breville sound complicated, but once you get your hands on it, you realize it's a breeze.
 No other model we tested felt so user-friendly.

-Frozen foods is the only metric where the Smart Oven did not occupy the top spot, losing out to the somewhat more specialized Panasonic FlashXpress.
-However, our frozen meal test produced a very small range of scores, spanning only from 5 to 8.
-This means there wasn't a huge difference in performance between models, and the Breville scored right in the middle with a 7.
+Frozen foods are the only metric where the Smart Oven did not occupy the top spot.
+However, our frozen meal test produced a very small range of scores, meaning there wasn't a huge difference in performance between models, and the Breville scored right in the middle.

 It satisfyingly cooked the dough of frozen pizzas, leaving maybe just a tad too much gooeyness at the center.
-It actually cooked the dough better than the top scoring Panasonic.
-The FlashXpress beat the Breville, however, in evenness of cooking.
-While the Panasonic was near perfect in term of evenness, the Breville often browned cheese and crisped pepperoni noticeably more towards the edges of the pizza than in the center.
-That isn't to say the Breville made bad pizza, it was still appetizing and adequately satisfied our noontime hunger pangs.
+The Breville often browned cheese and crisped pepperoni noticeably more towards the edges of the pizza than in the center.
+That isn't to say the Breville made bad pizza; it was still appetizing and adequately satisfied our noontime hunger pangs.
 Frozen pizza is just one of the few places where the Breville has some notable room for improvement.

 This high score was largely due to its mastery of bagel toasting.
 We really can't say enough good things about the bagels produced by this oven in our testing.
-Their faces where an almost perfectly uniform shade of brown and their backsides were pleasantly warm but untoasted.
+Their faces were an almost perfectly uniform shade of brown, and their backsides were pleasantly warm but untoasted.
 You'd be hard-pressed to find a better bagel.
-In fact, it would probably require a pilgrimage to New York City and spending at least $5 in a fancy cafe, plus tax and tip.

-The Smart Oven handles toasting bread better than most of the models we tested as well.
+The Smart Oven handles toasting bread better than most of the models we tested.
 It did have some clear cold spots adjacent to the oven walls, but its toasting sweet spot is big enough to accommodate at least four slices of bread.
-We would recommend placing your bread as close to the center of the rack as possible when making toast in the Breville.
-Toast made in the sweet spot comes out very even on the top side, and crispy on the underside with the dark and light strips common amongst toast made in a toaster oven.
+We recommend placing your bread as close to the center of the rack as possible when making toast in the Breville.
+Toast made in the sweet spot comes out very even on the top side and crispy on the underside, with the dark and light strips common amongst toast made in a toaster oven.
 The Panasonic FlashXpress is the only model we felt made better toast than the Breville, and it was just ever so slightly better.
 We would be surprised if anyone was unhappy with the Breville's toast.